bhudson2/spacevlbi/docs/source/Guide.rst

 To assess the access times between the ground and the spacecraft from a TT&C perspective, the user can define any number of ``GroundStation`` objects.
-During the simulation, the range and elevation of all space telescopes is calculated for each modelled ground station.
+During the simulation, the range and elevation of all space telescopes is calculated for each ground station.

 To include the functional constraint related to either the real-time downlink of data or the provision of a frequency standard to the space telescope, the